-- Added-Payroll Item Name and Payroll Item Type - Changed-Displays the data that Changed with Original Value and New Value - Deleted-Payroll Item Name and Payroll Item Type - Merged-Original Payroll Item Name, Destination Payroll Item Name, and Payroll Item Type
+- Added-Payroll Item Name and Payroll Item Type - Changed-The data that changed, with Original Value and New Value - Deleted-Payroll Item Name and Payroll Item Type - Merged-Original Payroll Item Name, Destination Payroll Item Name, and Payroll Item Type

-When you click the Mark All as Reviewed button, CDR will place an "R" in the Reviewed column for each item list change your client made.
+When you click the Mark All as Reviewed button, CDR places an R in the Reviewed column for each item list change your client made.
 If you are logged in to the file as an External Accountant user type, as you make list changes, they are automatically marked as Reviewed.

 Tabs at the top enable easy access to the remaining tracked list changes.
-Press the Escape key on your keyboard or click the X on the top right to close the Review list Changes dialog box when you have completed this task.
+Press the Esc key on your keyboard or click the X on the top right to close the Review List Changes dialog box when you have completed this task.